pichim/Mini_Segway/README.md

 ## Notes

+## 29.03.2024
+- 2 Encoders on NUCELO_L432KC still not working, this needs further investigation
+- Slowly migrating to NUCLEO_F446RE for Nacht der Technik
+- IMU LSM6DS3 is working, but has some spikes in the data, ordered MPU6500
+- IMU LSM6DS3 has also a big offset in z-axis, it's actually not the gain thats wrong on this sensor unit

 ## 10.03.2024
 - Implemented SBus protocol for ELRS
 - Currently it looks like the NUCLEO_L432KC can only have one uart, which means i can either use SBus or OpenLager... need to double check with someone who knows more about this.
 Otherwise i need to switch to a NUCLEO_F446RE.